rafinika/ds-python-fundamental/README.md

    - pandas, numpy, matplotlib.pyplot, seaborn
    - exploratory data analysis (EDA)
    - analyzing crime data to guide how the police should allocate resources to protect the people of LA.

+## Datasets Availability
+All of the datasets used for the each project are stored in my personal google drive and available upon request.